-113 Hydrology in Dynamic Ecosystems) (Krinner et al., 2005), the land surface component of the Institut Pierre-114 Simon Laplace (IPSL) Earth system model (ESM).
-ORCHIDEE simulates energy, water and C fluxes between 115 the atmosphere and the land at a global scale.
+ORCHILEAK (Lauerwald et al., 2017) is a branch of the model ORCHIDEE (Organizing Carbon and Hydrology in Dynamic Ecosystems) (Krinner et al., 2005), the land surface component of the Institut Pierre-Simon Laplace (IPSL) Earth system model (ESM).
+ORCHIDEE simulates energy, water and C fluxes between the atmosphere and the land at a global scale.
 This LSM is based on four sub-modules.
-The first one, SECHIBA, 116 simulates the energy budget (energy, carbon and water) between the atmosphere and the biosphere as well as the 117 hydrology, which in the default set-up used here, are both represented using a 30 minute time-step.
-The second 118 sub-module, adapted from the LPJ model (Sitch et al., 2003), represents the dynamics of vegetation distribution 119 on long time scales (1 year), while the third one (STOMATE) simulates the C dynamics in vegetation and soils 120 at a daily to sub-daily step (Krinner et al., 2005).
-Finally, the fourth sub-module handles the routing of water that 121 is lost via surface runoff and drainage from soils to the ocean through the global river network (Polcher 2003, 122 Guimberteau et al., 2012), for which a daily time-step is used.
-All processes are simulated on a horizontal model 123 grid, the resolution of which can be adapted to that of the meteorological forcing files.
-In this study, simulations 124 are run at a spatial resolution of 0.5°.
-Moreover, in the default set-up, up to 13 plant function types (PFTs; bare 125 soil, eight types of forest, two types of grassland and two types of cropland) can be distinguished for each cell, 126 for which C budgets are simulated individually, while energy and water budgets are simulated at the grid cell 127 level.
-128 ORCHIDEE represents the soil C dynamics distinguishing different pools of plant litter and soil organic C over a 129 2 m profile.
-A branch of ORCHIDEE, called ORCHIDEE-SOM (Camino et al. 2018), added a vertical 130 discretization of these carbon pools over 11 layers and included the representation of DOC production and 131 cycling within the soil column (see section 2.1.2 for more details).
-ORCHILEAK was built on this branch and 132 accounts for the coupled reactive transport processes impacting the dissolved C inputs from soils to the river 133 network, including both DOC leaching from soils and CO2 produced by soil respiration, into the hydrologic 134 routing scheme.
-Besides advective transport of carbon with the water flow, ORCHILEAK simulates the 135 decomposition of DOC during riverine transport, the gas exchange of CO2 at the interface between the inland 136 water and the atmosphere, and the exchange of C between water column and soil column in inundated 137 floodplains.
-For the representation of in-river DOC decomposition, two pools with different decay rates are 138 distinguished, a slow (refractory DOC) and a fast (labile DOC) pool.
-All those fluxes are closely coupled to the 139 model representation of hydrology that comprises interception of precipitation, throughfall, infiltration, 140 percolation, surface runoff, drainage, and the routing of discharge along the river-floodplain network.
+The first one, SECHIBA, simulates the energy budget (energy, carbon and water) between the atmosphere and the biosphere as well as the hydrology, which in the default set-up used here, are both represented using a 30 minute time-step.
+The second sub-module, adapted from the LPJ model (Sitch et al., 2003), represents the dynamics of vegetation distribution on long time scales (1 year), while the third one (STOMATE) simulates the C dynamics in vegetation and soils at a daily to sub-daily step (Krinner et al., 2005).
+Finally, the fourth sub-module handles the routing of water that is lost via surface runoff and drainage from soils to the ocean through the global river network (Polcher 2003, Guimberteau et al., 2012), for which a daily time-step is used.
+All processes are simulated on a horizontal model grid, the resolution of which can be adapted to that of the meteorological forcing files.
+In this study, simulations are run at a spatial resolution of 0.5°.
+Moreover, in the default set-up, up to 13 plant function types (PFTs; bare soil, eight types of forest, two types of grassland and two types of cropland) can be distinguished for each cell, for which C budgets are simulated individually, while energy and water budgets are simulated at the grid cell ORCHIDEE represents the soil C dynamics distinguishing different pools of plant litter and soil organic C over a 2 m profile.
+A branch of ORCHIDEE, called ORCHIDEE-SOM (Camino et al. 2018), added a vertical discretization of these carbon pools over 11 layers and included the representation of DOC production and cycling within the soil column (see section 2.1.2 for more details).
+ORCHILEAK was built on this branch and accounts for the coupled reactive transport processes impacting the dissolved C inputs from soils to the river network, including both DOC leaching from soils and CO2 produced by soil respiration, into the hydrologic routing scheme.
+Besides advective transport of carbon with the water flow, ORCHILEAK simulates the decomposition of DOC during riverine transport, the gas exchange of CO2 at the interface between the inland water and the atmosphere, and the exchange of C between water column and soil column in inundated floodplains.
+All those fluxes are closely coupled to the model representation of hydrology that comprises interception of precipitation, throughfall, infiltration, percolation, surface runoff, drainage, and the routing of discharge along the river-floodplain network.